Booligoosh/codetheweb.blog/_posts/2017-10-09-basic-types-of-html-tags.md

 This is my interpretation, but comment it in a way that makes sense to you.
 Preview your code - you will see that nothing has changed.
 This is because the comments are meant to be for people reading the code, as the end user doesn't want to see all your comments about confusing code stuff!

 ## Conclusion
 Well done!
-You made it, and you learnt about your first four/five HTML tags.
+You made it, and you learned about your first four/five HTML tags.
 As I said earlier, in the [next article][links-and-images] I will be talking about images and links, which are possibly the two most common elements after headings and paragraphs.

 If you liked this article then don't forget to [share][share] and [subscribe][newsletter].